Chairperson: Robert L. Masson, Ph.D.

 In all courses, theological issues are introduced and discussed with respect for others in keeping with the Declaration on Religious Liberty of the Second Vatican Council.

-The major in theology consists of 33 credit hours, which include a required introductory theology course (3 credit hours), one two-course sequence (6 credit hours) in Scripture, one course in each of the four theology areas (12 credit hours), three 4000 level theology electives (9 credit hours) and the capstone seminar in theology (3 credit hours), as listed below.
+The major in theology and religion consists of 33 credit hours, which includes a required introductory theology course (3 credit hours), one two-course sequence (6 credit hours) in Scripture, one course in each of the four theology areas (12 credit hours), three upper-division theology electives (9 credit hours) and the capstone seminar in theology (3 credit hours), as listed below.
+All upper division 3000-level courses can be counted towards fulfilling major requirements.

 |THEO 1001||Introduction to Theology||3|